 - We will not have ball washers, water coolers, bunker rakes, and any other equipment items that require touching.

 - Please do not congregate in groups after your round.

 - If a temporary park closure occurs at Kensington, Indian Springs, or Stony Creek Metroparks, before your scheduled tee time, staff will notify you via phone.
 Please provide the best and accurate phone number during booking to make this possible.

 - We have suspended our $8 discount/refund for returning your daily pass at Kensington, Indian Springs and Stony Creek Courses.
-Our previous policy required you to turn your daily park pass in to receive that refund.
-We are unable to conduct in-person or cash transactions, so we do not have a way of processing that discount at this time.
 We apologize for the inconvenience, but you can keep the daily passes you purchase at the gate and trade up to an annual pass using our trade up program, and the full details of that can be found on our website at https://www.metroparks.com/shop/.

 - Course openings are still subject to weather and course conditions.